arpitbbhayani/articles/blogs/bayesian-average.md

 ### Some issues with Arithmetic Mean

 When cardinality is low the average rating could skew.
 It is not a true representaton of quality.
+This means that we if 1 restaurant had 1 vote and with rating of 10, it would not be the number one.
+(If we just got the average, it would be at the top! – and that would be wrong)

 ## Arithmetic Mean with Cardinality